 The fortunes of family businesses rely heavily on maintaining positive relationships within them.
 However, inevitably, the stresses and strains of juggling a business with domestic life can create conflict.
 When...

 We want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.

-In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
+In the first instance we would encourage you to contact the person who is working on your case to discuss your concerns if you have not already done so, and we will do our best to resolve any issues at this stage.
 You can contact us in writing or by telephone.
 To help us to respond to your concerns promptly please include the following details:

 - Your full name and contact details

 - Your file reference number if you know it

 - What you think we have got wrong

 - How you think we could best resolve your concerns

 If the matter remains unresolved or you wish to escalate your complaint, please raise it with the Head of Department, whose details will have been provided to you in the Client Care Letter that was sent to you when we confirmed instructions to act on your behalf and will be provided again on request.
 If you are not satisfied with the outcome the matter will be escalated to our complaints partner.